dailydotdev/apps/README.md

 ### eslint-config

-Shared settings for eslint for all the projects in this repo.
+Shared ESLint settings for all the projects in this repo.

 ### extension